Liyobor/ray_translator/README.md

 # open_ai_translator

-A new Flutter project that use open ai api to translate.
+A new Flutter project that use ai api to translate.

 ## Getting Started